 - Studies suggest that tetracaine hydrochloride gel has a faster onset of action and may be superior to EMLA® cream.

-- Local anaesthetic eye drops usually work instantly and can allow removal of foreign bodies.
+- Local anaesthetic eye drops usually work within a minute after a few seconds of discomfort on application.
+Their numbing effect can then allow removal of foreign bodies.

 - Local refrigerants should be sprayed until the skin goes white and then the procedure should be performed immediately.

 - Local refrigerants are useful for superficial procedures such as lancing a boil.
 They are also useful for cannulation in children and adults if there is no time to wait for EMLA® to work.

 In all cases of infiltration anaesthesia avoid inadvertent intravascular injection.

 - Most commonly, this is into the skin.